-Figure 2: Structure of Wavelength Router [2] ets should be passed to the electronic router at node N_3 for further forwarding the packets destined for node N_4 (see the lower part of Figure 2).
-By comparing Figures 1(a) and 1(b), however, it is apparent that required packet processing at the router can be reduced by introducing the optical switches.
+Figure 2: Structure of Wavelength Router [3] packet processing at the router can be reduced by introducing the optical switches.
 We should note here that the other structure of optical nodes can also be considered, but the above-mentioned node architecture is preferable since there is no need to modify the IP mechanism.
 It is desirable to have many wavelengths since it increases an opportunity to establish a larger number of wavelength paths, However, one problem that we have to consider is the constraint on the amount of optical hardware that can be provided, by which the number of wavelength paths terminated at the node is limited.
 The number of ports the electronic switch at the router can handle is another factor restricting the number of wavelength paths.
 Those numbers limit the degree of the logical topology.
-The wavelength router shown in Figure 2 corresponds to node N_3 in Figure 1(b).
-The packets from node N_1 to N_4 are once forwarded to the electronic router and again put on the wavelength path from node N_3 to N_4 since the wavelength path is terminated at node N_3 .
+The wavelength router shown in Figure 2 corresponds to node $N_3$ in Figure 1(b).
+The packets from node $N_1$ to $N_4$ are once forwarded to the electronic router and again put on the wavelength path from node $N_3$ to $N_4$ since the wavelength path is terminated at node $N_3$ .
 In Figure 2, the degree of the logical topology is two; just same as the number of the number of wavelengths.
 However, as the number of wavelengths becomes large, the constraint on the degree of the logical topology would be dominant to determine the performance of IP over WDM networks.
-By taking account of those constraints, we will derive the bound on the required processing capability of the packet forwarding at the electronic router in Section 3.
-While a lot of researches have been devoted to the design method of logical topologies for wavelength-routed optical networks (see, e.g., [3, 4] and the survey paper [2]), it is still not clear how much the increased number of wavelengths can reduce the requirement on the processing overhead of the electronic router.
-As a second part of this paper, we will investigate it by numerical examples in Section 3.
-More recently, the IP over WDM network based on the MPLS (Multi-Protocol Label Switching) technology is discussed in the IETF [5].
-A fundamental principle presented in [5] is very similar to the above-mentioned IP over WDM networks using the logical topology.
-Thus, our discussion in this paper is also applicable to the MPLS-based IP over WDM networks.
+By taking account of those constraints, we will derive the bound on the required processing capability of the packet forwarding at the electronic router in Section 4.
+While a lot of researches have been devoted to the design method of logical topologies for wavelength-routed optical networks (see, e.g., [4, 5] and the survey paper [3]), it is still not clear how much the increased number of wavelengths can reduce the requirement on the processing overhead of the electronic router.
+As a second part of this paper, we will investigate it by numerical examples in Section 4.
+More recently, the IP over WDM network based on the MPLS (Multi-Protocol Label Switching) technology is discussed in the IETF [6].
+A fundamental principle presented in [6] is very similar to the above-mentioned IP over WDM networks using the logical topology.
+Thus, our discussion in this paper is also applicable to the MPLS- based IP over WDM networks.
 This paper is organized as follows.
-In Section 2, we will describe how WDM with a thousand wavelengths can be realized.
-We next demonstrate how much the network bottleneck can be relieved by such a technology in Section 3.
-For this purpose, we first summarize several bounds including the traffic congestion, which shows the maximum traffic load on the logical link, and the processing capacity necessary to accommodate the growing traffic.
-Then, numerical examples are provided by using the actual traffic data and network topology.
-Some concluding remarks are described in Section 4.
-2 Challenge for WDM with A Thousand Wavelengths In Figure 3, a loss spectrum of typical low-loss optical fiber is shown.
-A super-wide transmission window below 0.3 dB/km extends over 400nm (roughly 50 THz) in
+We first summarize several bounds including the traffic congestion, which